airladon/FigureOne/scratch/ivid/script.md

 # Names
 ## Lines
 Each of these functions have abreviated names that come directly from Latin, so the names are not necessarily intuitive.
-However, the names are all derived from just three different lines related to a circle, and knowing these lines can help make sense of the names.
+However, the names are all derived from just three different lines related to a circle, and knowing these lines can help make some sense of the names.

-The first line is the chord, and is a line between two points on a circle.
-The word chord comes from the latin word meaning bowsting, and you might see a bow when you highlight the arc between the cord.
+The first line is between two points on a circle and is called a chord.
+The word chord comes from the latin word meaning bowstring, and you might see the bow when you highlight the arc between the cord.

 The second line touches the circle in just one spot and is called a tangent line coming from the latin word meaning to touch.
-The tangent line has the property that it is at right angles to the radius line that touches the same point.
+The tangent line has the property that it is at right angles to the radius line that touches the same point on the circle.

 The third line cuts through the circle and is called a secant line coming from the latin word meaning to cut.

 So, how do these three lines relate to our triangle ratios?